Clinical Trial Glossary

 Marketing Authorization Application (MAA)/New Drug Application (NDA): MAA is the regulatory filing to support a drug’s approval in the European Union (EU); NDA is the regulatory filing in the United States.

-Natural History Studies: Type of observational study designed to look at the course of a disease without any type of treatment or intervention (other than standard of care).
-Natural history studies help researchers better understand the course of disease over time and what demographic, genetic or environmental factors are associated with the disease progression.
-NOTE: WORDING WAS MOVED FROM ABOUT/CLINICAL TRIALS 101 AND ADDED TO THIS DEFINITION.
+Natural History Studies: Type of observational study designed to look at the course of a disease without any type of treatment or intervention (other than the standard of care).
+Natural history studies help researchers better understand the course of the disease over time and what demographic, genetic or environmental factors are associated with the disease progression.

 Phase 4: Studies designed to further understand a drug’s safety and/or effectiveness after regulatory approval.